UCHIC/h2outility/README.md

 #### Visual Updater Utility ####

 VisualUpdater.py is used to create a series of "rules" used to collect HydroServer time series values, create CSV files, and upload these to HydroShare resources.
+These rules are stored in a JSON configuration file.
 To run, simply run the following command (arguments listed below are optional):

 ```sh
 python ./src/VisualUpdater.py